volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 />
 ```

-We created separate `ColumnCard` and `RowCard` components.
+We have created separate `ColumnCard` and `RowCard` components.

-Each of them is responsible for rendering its own layout.
+Each of them is responsible for rendering their own layout.

 ## Summary

-In this article, I shared with you some principles that I consider to be the most important takeaways from the last few years of working with React.
+In this article, I have shared with you some principles that I consider to be the most important takeaways from the last few years of working with React.

 They all seem obvious, but it is really important to keep them in mind when building different types of applications.

-The truth is that most of us will not be able to comprehend them until we fail each one.
+The truth is that most of us will not be able to understand them until we fail each one.

 **Do not be afraid to fail, be afraid not to learn from your mistakes.**